 When Koala released their marketing creative upon their debut, it was nothing short of jaw-dropping.
 This was where the magic happened.
 Not the kind of magic that usually happens on mattresses, but marketing magic that stirred excitement in a mundane product most of us have but take for granted.

-While driving down Tempe, Sydney’s drivers were confronted by what looked like an IKEA ad for the outlet just up the road.
+I’m sure we can all recall the clever advertising campaign that won so many of us over back in 2019.
+Drivers heading along down Tempe in Sydney were confronted by what looked like an IKEA ad for the outlet just up the road.
 Upon second glance, drivers realised that nothing was as it seemed, and that this was actually a Koala ad poking fun at Ikea’s notoriously difficult assembly processes, often leaving customers with ‘NOFNIDEA’ on how to get the furniture built.
-Here’s the tickling ad for your perusal.

 Not only was this a clever move on the brand’s part, but they took their savage onslaught one step further with another billboard in response to their first one!

 THE SASS, THE CHEEK, THE ABSOLUTE GENIUS!